BillJr99/Ursinus-CS475-Spring2021/_pages/Activities/activity-link.md

     - To differentiate between a hub and a switch
     - To define a packet including its boundaries and standardizing features
     - To explain the use of a sliding window protocol for efficient in-order transmission
+    - To explain the role and function of Link Layer protocols such as ARP and the Ethernet and WiFi frame

   additional_reading:
     - link: "http://www-net.cs.umass.edu/kurose_ross/ppt-8e/Chapter_6_v8.0.pptx"